Internet in prisons: Canada

 In Canada, inmates are legally barred from internet access.

 Germany

 In Germany, access to the internet is allowed in a few states.

+Iceland

+In Iceland, inmates in open environment prisons are allowed limited access to internet (social media and porn being barred) and browsing activity logged.
+Inmates in other classes of Icelandic prisons are banned from using the internet but use various methods to gain access, this is kindly overlooked by prison officers as long as inmates are not caught browsing or the prison does not receive complaints about threatening or offensive behaviour online.

 Malaysia

-Since 2008, Malaysian Prison Department has allowed selected prisoners who have undergone higher education learning to use internet as their study mode.
-Open University Malaysia (OUM) become the first university in Malaysia who offered higher education to prisoners.
-Being a university that focused on online learning, OUM had provided a flexible learning system to the inmates.
-The role played by OUM in offering the education programs mark significant efforts in changing the path for inmates to lead productive lives in society.
+Since 2008, the Malaysian Prison Department had allowed selected prisoners to undergo higher education at Open University Malaysia (OUM) beginning with prisoners at Kajang Prison.
+The role played by OUM in offering the education programs marked significant efforts in changing the path for inmates to lead productive lives in society.